Intel Arc A380 – Does it encode?!?

 Intel ARC Warnings.

 Another issue upon launch was Intel didn't really warn people about the system requirements for their gaming card and how it behaves a little differently than most cards on the market on how it tends to work 'WITH' your processors instead of being a stand-alone product like the two giants in the world.
 It of course does now with the modern drivers released from Intel.
-However, the lack of communication leads to less than desirable results coming out of the card.
+However, the lack of communication leads to less than desirable-results coming out of the card.
 Thus, you have gamers taking this card and jamming it into their potato PC and expecting miracles when in fact it falls on its face.

 This has been corrected as well and at least tells the end-user that without a bridge you're seriously limited in your cards throughout for graphic performance.